zmarffy/zmtools/README.txt

-A conglomeration of reused functions.
+A conglomeration of functions reused in my program; maybe they can help you too.
 The docstrings should explain all you need to know.
 This will grow as my projects multiply.